QAutofamily/QAutoLibrary/README.md

 **PythonOCR**, Python library of functions for finding and locating words on screen, in image files or PDF files using OCR (Optical Character Recognition).

 **NOTE:** PythonOCR is unreliable at best when finding words in files, and should only be used as an assistance to process files.
-Usage of other confirmation methods (such as manual labor) is adviced, when processing important files!
+Usage of other confirmation methods (such as manual reviewing) is adviced, when processing important files!

 ## Getting Started